 These communication channels can help disseminate an evaluation's findings to a wider interested audience.

 How news is conveyed has changed tremendously through the advent of the internet.
 Because there are now so many more ways of disseminating information, organizations need to think more strategically about how to share news relating to their evaluation findings.

-In the past, organizations simply sent out “press releases” or statements to assignment editors and journalists at newspapers, magazines, radio and television stations or networks, etc. Nowadays, it is possible to reach a wider audience through on-line media as well, such as through free or commercial news release distribution services and search engines; and via websites and social media tools such as blogs, news feeds, tweets, on-line video sites, etc. (see more about these tools under Website Communications).
+In the past, organizations simply sent out “press releases” or statements to assignment editors and journalists at paper-based newspapers, magazines, radio and television stations or networks, etc. Nowadays, it is possible to reach a wider audience through online media as well, such as through free or commercial news release distribution services and search engines; and via websites and social media tools such as blogs, news feeds, tweets, online video sites, etc. (see more about these tools under Website Communications).